 Two hours before the enemy entered the city … I sent out the silver (nearly all) and velvet curtains and General Washington’s picture. — Dolley to Mary Latrobe, 1814

 Plenty of people have an “ICOF” list: what they’d grab in case of fire.
 Dolley was faced with a situation just as destructive: British redcoats and the War of 1812.
 On August 24, 1814, 4,000 British troops were on the verge of invading Washington, D.C.
 Most residents had already fled, and the president was on the front lines, but Dolley was still chez 1600 Pennsylvania Avenue.
-Famously, she gathered documents, silver, various objects, and the full-length Lansdowne portrait of George Washington by Gilbert Stuart that hangs today in the National Portrait Gallery, thereby saving them.
+Famously, she gathered documents, silver, various objects, and the full-length Lansdowne portrait of George Washington by Gilbert Stuart that hangs today in the East Room of the White House, thereby saving them.
 A day later, the White House was a charred shell.